Kelda Roys

-Kelda Helen Roys (born June 24, 1979) is an American attorney, small business owner, and Democratic politician from Madison, Wisconsin.
-She is a member the Wisconsin Senate, representing Wisconsin's 26th Senate district since 2021.
-She previously served two terms in the Wisconsin State Assembly, from 2009 to 2013.
-She is a current candidate in the Democratic Party primary for governor of Wisconsin in the 2026 election.
-She previously ran unsuccessfully in the 2018 gubernatorial primary, and in the 2012 congressional primary for Wisconsin's 2nd congressional district.
+Kelda Helen Roys (born June 24, 1979) is an American attorney, businesswoman, and politician who has represented Wisconsin's 26th Senate district in the Wisconsin Senate since 2021.
+A member of the Democratic Party, she previously served two terms in the Wisconsin State Assembly from 2009 to 2013.
+Roys was an unsuccessful candidate in the Democratic primary for governor of Wisconsin in the 2018 and 2026 elections, as well as in the 2012 congressional primary for Wisconsin's 2nd congressional district.

 Early life and education

 Kelda Roys was born on June 24, 1979, in Marshfield, Wisconsin.
 During her early childhood she was raised in neighboring Medford and then Madison, Wisconsin, starting in first grade.
 Roys graduated from Madison East High School in 1997.

-After graduating from high school, Roys began attending New York University in 1997.
-Initially, she majored in theater, but transferred to the Gallatin School of Individualized Study at NYU halfway through her second year, where she began majoring in politics, drama, and cultural studies.
+Roys attended New York University beginning in 1997.
+She initially majored in theater but transferred to the Gallatin School of Individualized Study at NYU halfway through her second year, where she majored in politics, drama, and cultural studies.
+Roys earned a Bachelor of Arts degree from the university in 2000.
 She graduated after three years, working a full time job in her senior year as a real-estate agent at The Marketing Directors, Inc. to help pay for college.

-Roys earned a bachelor of arts from the university in 2000.
-Roys then began attending the University of Wisconsin Law School, graduating in 2004 with a juris doctor, with a focus on civil rights and international law.
-During her time at the law school, she worked for several international law firms in Turkey and the Netherlands.
+Roys returned to Madison to attend the University of Wisconsin Law School.
+She graduated with a Juris Doctor in 2004, with a focus on civil rights and international law.
+During her time in law school, she worked with the Wisconsin Innocence Project and worked for several international law firms in Turkey and the Netherlands.

-Early career
+Legal and business career

-During law school, she worked at the Wisconsin Innocence Project, as well as several national and international law firms.
-After law school, she worked for four years as the executive director of NARAL Pro-Choice Wisconsin, where she successfully advocated for passage of the Compassionate Care for Rape Victims Act.
+After graduating from law school, Roys worked for four years as the executive director of NARAL Pro-Choice Wisconsin, where she successfully advocated for passage of the Compassionate Care for Rape Victims Act.
 In 2010, Roys, by then a member of the state assembly, joined the Madison-based law firm Wheeler, Van Sickle, & Anderson, S.C. as an attorney.
 In 2013, Roys founded a venture-backed real estate tech company, OpenHomes, a virtual real estate agency.